Foundations for Multilingualism in Education: From Principles to Practice

 - Guiding questions and key terms preview major concepts

-- Tables, figures, U.S. and international examples, glossary, index make chapter content accessible and practical
+- Tables, figures, U.S. and international examples, glossary, and index make chapter content accessible and practical

-- Critical issues question, application and reflection activities, and recommended readings at the end of each chapter extend student learning
+- Critical issues questions, application and reflection activities, and recommended readings at the end of each chapter extend student learning